PeppeL-G/course-material/src/lectures/asynchronous-programming-in-js/README.md

 </Figure>

 ## How to Create Promises
-Often, promises are created automatically for you when you call one of the built-in function in the JavaScript runtime environment that run asynchronously and returns a promise, such as:
+Often, promises are created automatically for you when you call one of the built-in functions in the JavaScript runtime environment that run asynchronously and returns a promise, such as:

 * [fetch()](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)

-It's also possible to create your own promises using [the Promise constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
-You need to pass a callback function to the Promise constructor.
-That callback function will be invoked immediately by the constructor, and in that function you should write the code for the long running operation.
-The constructor will also pass you two callback functions, one called `resolve()`, and one called `reject()`.

-When your long running operation has completed, you should call `resolve()` and pass it the value the long running operation resulted in.
-If something goes wrong you should instead call `reject()`, and pass it the error.
-An example of this is shown in <FigureNumber /> below.
+It's also possible to create your own promises using [the Promise constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), as shown in <FigureNumber /> below.

 <Figure caption="Template for creating your own promise.">